PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains()` result,
 its owner schema, and its captured predecessor/successor boundaries.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late NHWC-Reshape collapse result characterization checkpoint

+The private rank-three reshape/transpose layout-shim collapse owner returns the stable one-counter dictionary `optimized_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains`.
+It accepts only `model_ir`, owns one direct production occurrence, and currently discards that result.

+A strict expected-failure orchestration contract requires `_late_nhwc_reshape_collapse_stats`.
+It fixes the captured flatten-HW predecessor, model-only callback contract, and following channel-shuffle/Gather cluster invocation with both optional shuffle families disabled.

+At implementation, replace only this expression with an assignment.
+Do not change the owner/schema, GraphIndex mutation/pruning, callback arguments, pass order, neighboring targets or cluster options, add a guard, reconciliation, scan, sort, metadata write, result consumer, dependency, or TensorFlow behavior.
+Validate the owner, channel-shuffle boundary, layout recovery, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused collapse-owner, channel-shuffle boundary, layout-recovery, terminal- orchestration, and architecture gate: `364 passed, 1 xfailed in 18.71s`
+- expanded broad related gate: `1733 passed, 1 xfailed in 33.34s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented single- result retention contract above.